PyParTool/PyPar/readme.md

 # PyPar

 PyPar is a tool for automatically discovering parallelization possibilities in Python programs.
-It leverages data dependence analysis and graph-theoretic methods to find parallelisms, and uses dynamic analysis to select useful parallelisms.
+It leverages data dependence analysis and graph-theoretic methods to find parallelisms and uses dynamic analysis to select useful parallelisms.

 ## Published Work